Scaling and Population Loss in Mexican Urban Centres: Methods

 \subsection{Defining radial distributions}

-{ The distribution of residential population in a city is specified by the collection of position vectors $\{\vec{r}_i \mid i = 1, \ldots, \pop\}$ where $\pop$ is the population, and $i$ indexes every person in the city.
-In practice, it is often not possible to perfectly define the vectors $\vec{r}_i$, thus a probability density function is assigned to each person $\rho_i(\vec{r})$, so that $\rho_i(\vec{r})dA$, is the probability of finding person $i$ within the element area $dA$.
-Probability densities $\rho_i$ are expected to be peaked around each person's home location.
-They are often defined as constant within some area element (such as a census block or a grid cell) and zero everywhere else.
-The expected number of people within element area $dA$ around the position $\vec{r}$ is then
+{ The spatial distribution of the residential population in a city is represented by the set of position vectors $\{\vec{r}_i \mid i = 1, \ldots, \pop\}$, where $\pop$ denotes the total population, and $i$ indexes every person in the city.
+In practice, it is not possible to perfectly define the vectors $\vec{r}_i$, so we assign to each person $i$ a probability density function $\rho_i(\vec{r})$, such that $\rho_i(\vec{r})dA$ is the probability of finding person $i$ within the element area $dA$.
+Probability densities $\rho_i$ are expected to be peaked around each person's home location and are often defined as constant within some area element (such as a census block or a grid cell) and zero everywhere else.
+The expected number of people within element area $dA$ around the position $\vec{r}$ is

 where we have defined the two-dimensional population density